mdfecioru/toolsdoc/git/git_concepts.md

 ```
 # See the current branches
 > git branch
-> git branch --all    # lists also the remote branches
+> git branch -a    # lists also the remote branches

 # Create a new branch
 > git branch branch_name